ptc2ug/ptc2ug.github.io/research.md

 ---
-title: Reseach
+title: Members
-layout: research
-excerpt: "Research index"
+feature_text: |
+  ## Research
+feature_image: "/assets/nobbys_beach.png"
+excerpt: "Description of research in Cummongs group"
 aside: true
 ---

 # Research
-Our research in the group, which is computational, falls into three main categories.
+The research in the group, which is computational, falls into three main categories.

 A significant fraction of the research is focused on capacitive energy storage systems - specifically [supercapacitors.](https://en.wikipedia.org/wiki/Supercapacitor "supercapacitors.")